Efficient Tracking of Sparse Signals via an Earth Mover's Distance Dynamics Regularizer: Earth Mover's Distance Dynamic Filtering

-For general cost distances, the optimization program \eqref{eqn:slack_eqn} involves solving $N$ signal variables and an additional $N^2$ flow variables.
-Thus, the addition of the EMD regularizer potentially incurs a prohibitive increase in computational complexity compared to algorithms such as BPDN or RWL1.
-For general distance costs, note that when only $K$ elements of $\v{x}_n$ are non-zero the conditions $F_{ij} \geq 0$ and $\sum_i F_{ij} \leq \v{x}_n[i]$ imply that all but $K$ columns of $\v{F}$ contain only zeros.
-Hence, regardless of the distance cost, we need only solve for $NK$ flow variables for sparse signal tracking, resulting in significant savings in computational cost when $K \ll N$.

-Furthermore, in the common case when the distance cost $d$ is Euclidean, we can exploit Beckmann's formulation of the EMD \eqref{eqn:beckmann_emd} to reduce the number of EMD variables from $\bigO{N^2}$ to $\bigO{N}$.
-This formulation, however, requires that the signals have unit mass (i.e., $\norm{\v{x}}_1 = \norm{\v{y}}_1 = 1$), meaning that we cannot simply apply the pre-existing method.
+The Beckmann EMD requires that the signals have unit mass (i.e., $\left\lVert\bm{x}\right\rVert_1 = \left\lVert\bm{y}\right\rVert_1 = 1$), meaning that we cannot simply apply the pre-existing method.
 In the following, we outline how a reformulation of the Beckmann problem for unequal total masses \cite{Ryu2017Unbalanced} may be incorporated into the EMD-DF program.
-To allow input arguments with unequal total mass, we introduce slack variables $\v{w},\v{v}$ to artificially bound the flux from the original source $\v{x}$ and sink $\v{y}$.
+To allow input arguments with unequal total mass, we introduce slack variables $\bm{w},\bm{v}$ to bound the flux from the original source $\bm{x}$ and sink $\bm{y}$.
 The modified EMD program is then:

-where $\v{w},\v{v}$ are nonnegative vectors with similar dimensions as $\v{x},\v{y}$.
-This optimization searches for the minimal vector field configuration that describes, via the first constraint, its flux to be travelling between a source $\v{w}$ and a sink $\v{v}$.
-The second constraint describes the source and sink as nonnegative slack variables that are bounded above by their proxies $\v{x}$ and $\v{y}$ respectively; this constraint is analogous to the mass preservation constraints in \eqref{eqn:emd}.
-The last constraint states that the induced flux must be bounded by the total mass of the smaller operand signal, which is similar spirit in to the fourth constraint of \eqref{eqn:emd}.
+where $\bm{w},\bm{v}$ are nonnegative vectors with the same dimensions as $\bm{x},\bm{y}$.
+This optimization searches for the minimal vector field configuration that describes, via the first constraint, its flux to be traveling between a source $\bm{w}$ and a sink $\bm{v}$.
+The second constraint describes the source and sink as nonnegative slack variables that are bounded above by their proxies $\bm{x}$ and $\bm{y}$ respectively; this constraint is analogous to the mass preservation constraints in the traditional EMD formulation.
+The last constraint states that the induced flux must be bounded by the total mass of the smaller operand signal.
 This formulation has $N(D+2)$ variables, where $D$ is the dimensions of the vector field (e.g., $D=2$ for images).
-Applying this EMD formulation, \eqref{eqn:slack_eqn} becomes \ifspliteqn
+Applying this EMD formulation and employing the same strategy as \cite{Bertrand2018emd} to replace the $\min$ term with a slack variable $u$, \eqref{eqn:bpdndf_to_emddf} becomes